fabientownsend/fabientownsend.github.io/_posts/2016-09-26-presentation.markdown

 Before my presentation I:

-- ran my tests in front of my mentors
+- Ran my tests in front of my mentors
-- opened my code before the meeting into different windows
+- Opened my code before the meeting into different windows
-- prepared questions
+- Prepared questions

 I feel more confortable with this part, even if I have a lot to improve.
 The direct feedback that I receive during my IPM  makes me feel